daimo-eth/pay/packages/connectkit/README.md

 ## Features

 - 🌱 Instant cross-chain payments — Accept payment from 1000+ tokens on multiple chains.
 Payments complete in less than 5 seconds.
 We handle the swapping and bridging so that your customers don't have to.
 - 💡 Pay with a single transaction - No more wallet round-trips to make approval, swap, or bridging transactions.
 Your customers pay with a single transfer transaction.
 - ⚡️ Fully permissionless - Daimo never custodies funds and funds can never be stuck in a contract.
 Payments can be permissionlessly completed by anyone.
-- 💱 Support for all major wallets and exchanges - Daimo Pay supports payments from browser wallets like MetaMask and Rabby, WalletConnect, as well as exchanges like Coinbase and Binance.
+- 💱 Support for all major wallets and exchanges - Daimo Pay supports payments from browser wallets like MetaMask and Rabby, as well as exchanges like Coinbase and Binance.
 - 💨 Integrate within minutes - Get up and running with Daimo Pay in as little as 10 minutes with little to no code.

 and much more...